open/close all folders

 - A very popular interpretation of what the Loch Ness Monster looks like.
 Sometimes, the head and neck are the only parts of the animal people see!

-- Inspector Gadget was able to stretch his neck to great lengths.
+- Inspector Gadget is able to stretch his neck to great lengths.

 - In the Phineas and Ferb episode "Run Away Runway", Candace becomes a model because she's got a naturally long neck that goes with the high collar on a fashion designer's newest outfit.